praveenmahasena647/gin-server/README.md

 # gin-server

-This is a simple API server which was written in the perpose of learning [gin-go](https://gin-gonic.com/).
+This is a simple API server which was written in [Golang](https://go.dev/) with the perpose of learning [gin-go](https://gin-gonic.com/).

 ## Endpoints